-The High-Content Screening (HCS) core facility of the Conrad Prebys Center for Chemical Genomics (Prebys Center) is part of SBP screening center.
+The High-Content Screening (HCS) core facility of the Conrad Prebys Center for Chemical Genomics is part of the Sanford Burnham Prebys screening center.
 As part of the Prebys Center, the HCS resource has access to the HTS plate and liquid handling infrastructure of the screening center as well as the screening center’s cell culture facility.
-For details on the other core facilities of the Prebys Center, please refer to the “Links to related SBP core services” section.
+For details on the other core facilities of the Prebys Center, please refer to the “Related Resources” below.

 The HCS core facility provides assay development, screening, and data analysis/mining expertise and services for high content screens, where the readout is based on images obtained using high-throughput microscopy systems.
-For assay development and screening of non-imaging assays refer to Assay Development and High-Throughput Screening (La Jolla) or Ultra-High Throughput Screening (Lake Nona).
+For assay development and screening of non-imaging assays refer to Assay Development and High-Throughput Screening.
 The HCS team has expertise in all areas of high content image-based screens including sample preparation, image acquisition, image analysis, image data management, and algorithm development.

 The HCS core facility's experienced staff is available to help investigators design and execute image-based assays by providing the following services: